 The Eleventh Circuit rejected his argument, noting the SSA had a policy that stated that personnel might additionally only get the right of entry to private information in assisting individuals with questions regarding their social protection.
 Therefore, the defendant violated the CFAA by exceeding his authority to get the right of entry to the government computer by acquiring private information for a nonbusiness cause.

 The Eleventh Circuit had an event to check its stance at the CFAA recently in Maye v. the United States, 2019 WL 1858211 (April 25, 2019).
-The defendant accessed the National Crime Information Center federal database in Maye to investigate and reap statistics about his co-defendant’s fans.
+The defendant accessed Maye’s National Crime Information Center federal database to investigate and reap statistics about his co-defendant’s fans.
 He was not quite the best authorized to get the right of entry to this database for law enforcement purposes, and he had been educated for that reason.

 The district court docket rejected his argument, and he appealed to the Eleventh Circuit.
 The 11th Circuit determined that Maye’s petition was foreclosed using U.S. V. Rodriguez.
 Under the “previous precedent rule,” because the Rodriguez court docket was the first panel to interpret the definition of “exceeds legal access” beneath the CFAA, all next panels of the 11th Circuit are sure with the aid of Rodriguez until the first panel’s conserving is overruled by way of the 11th Circuit sitting en banc or via the Supreme Court.
-Applying Rodriguez, the Eleventh Circuit concluded that the indictment plainly declared a Computer Fraud and Abuse Act.
+Applying Rodriguez, the Eleventh Circuit concluded that the indictment declared a Computer Fraud and Abuse Act.
 Maye was, therefore, now not entitled to remedy from his conviction.